ccss17/HackerAI/README.md

 # Hyperparameter Optimization Results

-hyperparameter optimization for fine-tuning the `unsloth/Qwen2.5-72B-Instruct-bnb-4bit` model using Optuna.
+hyperparameter optimization for fine-tuning the `unsloth/Qwen2.5-72B-Instruct-bnb-4bit` model using Optuna (Optuna search run on H200 environment for about 8 hours).

 ## Optimization Results